pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

-Of course, these choices can also lead to failure when executing :py:meth:`~pvlib.modelchain.ModelChain.run_model` if your system objects do not contain the required parameters for running the model.
+Of course, these choices can also lead to failure when executing :py:meth:`~pvlib.modelchain.ModelChain.run_model` if your system objects do not contain the required parameters for running the model chain.

+As a convenience, ModelChain includes two class methods that return a ModelChain with models selected to be consistent with named PV system models:

+* :py:meth:`~pvlib.modelchain.ModelChain.with_pvwatts`
+* :py:meth:`~pvlib.modelchain.ModelChain.with_sapm`

 Demystifying ModelChain internals
 ---------------------------------